 From here, projects can be created to host groups of related images, or images can be annotated in the default project.
 Both options are available through the

 More information about the capabilities of this tool are outlined in the project wiki.

-This tool is free for personal and commercial use (except the limits imposed by the PyQt5 library).
+This tool is free for personal and commercial use (except the limits imposed by the selected Qt binding).
 If you publish something based on results obtained through this app, please cite the following papers:

 Jessurun, N., Paradis, O., Roberts, A., & Asadizanjani, N. (2020).
 Component Detection and Evaluation Framework (CDEF): A Semantic Annotation Tool.
 Microscopy and Microanalysis, 1-5. doi:10.1017/S1431927620018243

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.